 - The school encourages an open and tolerant environment, where pupils or teachers can report their concerns.
 The form tutors and Heads of School respond promptly to any such reports offering support to all concerned. - The PSHE programme contains material aimed at promoting tolerance and kindness, and informing pupils how to respond to any unkind incidents.
-Sessions are delivered around cyberbullying and appropriate use of ICT and social media. - There are separate anti-bullying and ICT acceptable use policies available on the school website and the school will take all bullying seriously, especially where it appears to be based on an individual who has protected characteristics under the Equality Act 2010. - The school planner details the definitions and consequences of bullying and summarises the school rules on behaviour and use of ICT.
+Sessions are delivered around cyberbullying and appropriate use of ICT and social media. - There are separate Anti-Bullying and Technology Use policies available on the school website and the school will take all bullying seriously, especially where it appears to be based on an individual who has protected characteristics under the Equality Act 2010. - Pupils are provided with the definitions and consequences of bullying and a summary of the school rules on behaviour and use of ICT.
 There is information on support available inside and outside school.